benisde/forecasting_net_prophet/README.md

 <br> </br>

-Stock Price data:
+Stock Price data: <br>
 ![A screenshot of the result.](Images/Image05.png)

 <br> </br>

-Slice of data to just the first half of 2020:
+Slice of data to just the first half of 2020: <br>
 ![A screenshot of the result.](Images/Image06.png)

 <br> </br>